whoami730/cs741-project/mersenne/mersenne.md

 The modelling of `untwist` can reverse the `twist` operation to go back 624 outputs, which cannot be done easily by any of usual methods thus enabling us to predict unseen outputs which were produced before the observed set of outputs.

 Our method is extremely memory and space efficient since SAT solvers work with negligible memory **(<500 MB)**.
-And way faster and efficient considering the space time tradeoff involved.
+And they are way faster and efficient considering the space time tradeoff involved.

 Given insufficient information about the state bits, we can still effectively enumerate all possible solutions given the amount of information at hand without compromising the quality of solutions.